Textalytics/textalytics-core/README.md

 # PyPi package

-This module is availabe in pypi
+This module is available in pypi

 Usage: